 - Enjoy!
 Let the grilled salmon rest for about 5 minutes before garnishing with parsley and serving.

-How Long Should It Take to Grill Salmon?
+How Long To Grill Salmon?

 Tips for Success